Energy-Theory-Guided-Data-Science/Battery-System/Battery-System/README.md

 ------------

     ├── LICENSE
-    ├── Makefile
     ├── README.md               <- The top-level README for developers using this project ├── data
-    │   ├── external            <- Data from third party sources
-    │   ├── interim             <- Intermediate data that has been transformed │   ├── processed           <- The final, canonical data sets for modeling │   └── raw                 <- The original, immutable data dump │
+    │   ├── processed           <- Additional data needed by the models │   └── raw                 <- The original, immutable data dump
-    ├── docs
     │
-    ├── models                  <- Trained and serialized models, model predictions, or model summaries │
+    ├── models                  <- Trained and serialized models │   ├── DS                  <- Data Baseline models
+    │   ├── T                   <- Theory Baseline models
+    │   └── TGDS                <- Theor-guided models
+    │
     ├── notebooks               <- Jupyter notebooks
     │   ├── data                <- To visualize the FOBSS dataset
+    │   │   └── profiles        <- Plots of all profiles in the FOBSS dataset
+    │   │
-    │   ├── features            <- Different analysis on the FOBSS dataset │   └── models              <- Several Notebooks which execute the source code for training the models │       ├── data_baseline   <- Data Science based models
+    │   ├── features            <- Different analysis of the FOBSS dataset │   │
+    │   └── models              <- Several Notebooks which execute the source code providede in src/ │       ├── data_baseline   <- Data Science based models
     │       ├── theory_baseline <- Theory based models
-    │       ├── theory_guided   <- Models combining theory with data science
+    │       └── theory_guided   <- Models combining theory with Data Science
-    │       └── other           <- Old approaches, only kept for documentation purposes │
-    ├── references              <- Data dictionaries, manuals, and all other explanatory materials │
-    ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures             <- Generated graphics and figures to be used in reporting │
-    ├── environment.yml         <- The requirements file for reproducing the analysis environment │
-    ├── setup.py
-    ├── src                     <- Source code for use in this project │   ├── __init__.py         <- Makes src a Python module
-    │   │
-    │   ├── data                <- Scripts to download or generate data │   │
-    │   ├── features            <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models              <- Scripts to train models and then use trained models to make │   │   │                      predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization       <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── tox.ini                 <- tox file with settings for running tox; see tox.readthedocs.io
+    ├── reports                 <- Generated graphics to be used in reporting │   └── figures             <- Learning curves during training as well as plots of the test data profiles │
+    ├── src                     <- Source code for use in this project │   ├── data                <- Utility functions to preprocess the raw data for later use │   │
+    │   └── models              <- Scripts which capsulate the models trained and executed in the jupyter notebooks

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>